Ylianst/EMB-Serial/docs/HighLevel.md

 RFFFED0 -->
    ASCII: .....@.....c....................
    HEX: 00 00 00 00 00 40 00 00 00 82 00 63 00 00 00 00 00 00 00 00 00 00 00 00 FF 00 00 01 00 00 00 00

+# Prompts

+## Create the Main Upload Block

+In SerialStack.cs, I want to create a new method called "CreateMainDataBlock" that takes a EmbroideryFile and returns a byte[].

+ - The 2 first bytes is (EmbroideryFile.FileData.length / 5) in network byte order.
+ - Write 166 null characters
+ - The next 4 bytes are the length EmbroideryFile.FileData.length in network byte order.
+ - The next 4 bytes are the length EmbroideryFile.FileExtraData.length in network byte order, put 0x00000000 is FileExtraData is empty of null.
+ - Write the entire EmbroideryFile.FileData
+ - Write the entire EmbroideryFile.FileExtraData if present.

+Note that EmbroideryFile.FileData must not be null and not be empty.
+The resulting byte[] size must be 176 bytes + EmbroideryFile.FileData.length + EmbroideryFile.FileExtraData.length.
+Double check this before exit.

+## Create the Image Preview Upload Block

+In SerialStack.cs, I want to create a new method called "CreatePreviewDataBlock" that takes a EmbroideryFile and returns a byte[].

+ - Write 0x0000093EFF as the first 5 bytes in network byte order
+ - Write 0x00 169 times.
+ - Write the preview image EmbroideryFile.PreviewImageData

+Note that EmbroideryFile.PreviewImageData must not be null and not be empty.
+The resulting byte[] size must be 174 bytes + EmbroideryFile.PreviewImageData.length.
+Double check this before exit.

+## Create the Upload Method

+In SerialStack.cs, I want to create a new method that will write a file to the embroidery module using the serial port.
+The method header looks like this:

+        public async Task<bool> WriteEmbroideryFileAsync(EmbroideryFile file, StorageLocation location, Action<int, int>? progress = null)

+This method will start looking a lot like ReadEmbroideryFileAsync() we do the following:

+ - Use CreateMainDataBlock() to create the "main data block"
+ - Use CreatePreviewDataBlock() to create the "preview data block"
+ - Check that we are connected
+ - Check that we are not busy
+ - Set busy state
+ - Ensure we are in embroidery mode, if not, change to embroidery mode.
+ - If the location is PC Card, check if a PC card is present.
+ - Do a protocol reset
+ - Select the storage source (Embroidery Module or PC Card)
+ - Write the "main data block" to 0x028E98
+ - Write the "preview data block" to 0x024480
+ - Write 0x01 to 0x02409D, write a comment that this is a block size value and may be changed in the future.
+ - Write 0xA4 to 0x0240B9.
+ - Write the filename to 0x0240D5.
+We must pad the data with 0x00 so that it's 32 bytes long.
+The file name can't be more than 31 bytes long in UTF-8.
+ - Invoke method 0x0201.
+Put a 4 second wait on the method invocation for the machine to have time to store the data.

+If everything is a success, return true.